ANALYTICS SOLUTIONS2025-12-29

 In this situation, it is paramount to maintain discounting discipline to avoid the downward price spiral that happens when companies start chasing sales.
 Instead of reflexively cutting price, focus the customer conversation on the total value package of your product.
 Consider flexible terms and conditions, generous return policies, or including additional services to increase your total value proposition.”

-At the core of implementing flexible pricing during COVID-19 is the changing requirements of the consumer.
-That forces your company to re-calibrate its product portfolio.
+At the core of implementing flexible pricing during COVID-19 is the changing consumer requirements.
+That forces your company to recalibrate its product portfolio.
 So, during the COVID-19 pandemic, you need to implement an “effectual-response” model.

 Implementations of Effectual-Response Models